 You'll be provided with the necessary materials, training and guidance for competition.

 This is a valuable learning experience, exposing you to the procedures of a modern-day courtroom and helping you decide whether or not you want to pursue a career in law.
 You'll also gain public speaking and logical thinking skills.

 The Arlin M. Adams Center gives students and faculty a forum to look at issues impacting human rights, social responsibility, science and technology and constitutional interpretation.

-A minor in legal studies can prepare you for law school or life as a conscientious global citizen.
+A major in legal studies can prepare you for law school or life as a conscientious global citizen.